ds-rants/ds-rants/posts/2025/2025_04_24_Consultancy_obliteration/index.md

 As I am not working directly on the project, I reluctantly accept the invitation.
 I hate the smell of code garbage in the morning...

-## The First Bloodbath Smashing Consultant Brains
+## The First Taste Of Blood

-The meeting starts, they are 2 of them _"seniors"_, 5 of us including on product leader for the department.
+The meeting starts, they are 2 of them, _"seniors"_, and there 5 of us, including one product leader for the department.
 The atmosphere is tense.
 They don't like me one bit, good, neither do I...

 > Thank you for being here, we'd like to show you the last ameliorations we did on the project before we leave things to you guys.
 We used multi-threading to significantly improve the performance of our code, and it should now scale.

 Some of you know where this is going...I thought:

 > Wait,... what?
 Multi-threading?
-On pandas code so dumb that it could have been written by my dead grand-ma' tripping on codein?
 >
+> On pandas code so dumb that it could have been written by my dead grand-ma' tripping on codein?
+>
 > What about the low hanging fruits for performance we showed them?
 > What about the so needed design improvements for maintainability?
+>
-> None of that obviously.
+>None of that obviously.

 They start showing the very simple Merge Request, telling us how they managed to improve the running time.
 Something is off, something is fishy.
 I quickly use my ultimate power: the all-seeing eye.
 I open their project in the GCP console, navigate to the Machine Learning pipelines.
-Their previous garbage pipeline ran in 4 hours, a new one has been running for...
+Their previous garbage pipeline ran in 4 hours, a new one has been running for [REDACTED].

 I now feel the taste of blood between my teeth.
 I yearn for their demise.
 I will inflect permanent damage on them.